 PowerAuth Networking SDK for Apple platforms

-We use this SDK in our other open-source projects that you can take inspiration for example in:
+We use this SDK in our other open-source projects.
+You can use these as inspiration, for example:

 Documentation Content